nicholashanson/automata/README.md

 ### Using std::bitset to speed-up evolution

+A cell is either active or inactive.
+"Active" means that the cells state could possibly change in the next generation.
 During the evolve stage, we count how many live cells there are in a nine-cell region.
-We then use this count to detemine the state of the central cell in this region in the next evolution.
+We then use this count to detemine the state of the central cell of this region in the next evolution.
 If the live-cell count is zero, we know that this cell has no possiblilty of changing in the next generation, so we don't need to check it.
 We can maintain a bitset of active cells that keeps track of which cells have a non-zero count and only check these cells in the next generation.

 In the first evolution every cell needs to be checked: